hermit-cait/pokemon-app/README.md

 # api-app
-An exploration of APIs in the console
+An exploration of APIs using vanilla Javscript